 I am from the UK, and a former barrister (trial attorney – nothing to do with coffee!), police detective, sales manager, truck driver, motorcycle courier, etc., etc. It follows that I have many stories to tell owing to my varied work and life experiences.

 If you like to read memoirs, true crime, detective stories or drug culture back in the 1970s then you have found the right place.

 Indeed, if you like travel books, Asia, the Philippines and “hairy driving” then you are also in the right place.

+I am a native of Accrington, Lancashire, but raised in Huyton, Liverpool.
 I was educated at Prescot Grammar School, Merseyside, England leaving school at 17 years, and returned to education in 1993 at the now London Metropolitan University and was awarded a law degree LLB (2:1 Honors).